damoxify/CLI/README.md

 To sort a list of numbers, use the following command:

-my-cli sort_numbers <number1> <number2> ...
+cli sort_numbers <number1> <number2> ...

 ## Algorithm

-My CLI Application uses the Bubble Sort algorithm to sort numbers.
+CLI Application uses the Bubble Sort algorithm to sort numbers.

 ## Testing